 Of course all phones have the “bars” graphic that displays on your home screen, supposedly so you know what your cell phone signal strength is.
 The problem with the ubiquitous bars representation is that there are no standards.
 The accuracy of the bars graphic can vary widely between phone models, devices from different manufacturers, and operating systems.

 Viewing your phone’s actual signal strength reading is always preferable to relying on the bars graphic.
 My phone’s 3 bars may well represent a stronger signal than your phone’s 4 bars.

 But there is no way for us to know that, unless we find the screen on our device that displays the actual signal strength reading in dBm.
 By accessing the dBm reading on a device we know with certainty how strong a signal we are receiving.

 Android phone models allow the user to view signal strength readings by navigating the device’s menu tree.
 For iPhones, finding the decibel reading is a bit more complicated.

 In this post I’ll cover Android device signal strength readings.
-I’ll discuss accessing the dBm reading on iPhones in a future post.
+I’ll discuss accessing iPhone field test mode in a future post.

 How to Find Your dBm screen

 Finding dBm menu screen varies across device manufacturers, phone models and versions of Android OS.
 A typical navigation sequence is: